 It’s important to understand that you’ll be feeding your dog the meat of the plant only.
 Not the skin, seeds, or any of the above-ground growth.
 Only the meat is safe as the seeds, stem, and skin contain small amounts of toxins and may contain pesticides.
-A little bit probably isn’t going to harm your dog, but why take the chance here.
+A little bit probably isn’t going to harm your dog, but why take the chance here?

 Only feed your dog the jicama meat.
 Cooked or raw – either is fine.
 Raw will be a bit chewy, which dogs don’t seem to mind very much.
 Cooking will make even it out a bit in terms of chewiness and taste.

-As humans, we tend to cook it, but it is tasty raw with a bit of lime juice or chili powder.
+Humans tend to cook it, but it is tasty raw with a bit of lime juice or chili powder.
 I wouldn’t recommend the chili powder for your dog, though.

 Health benefits of jicama for dogs and humans

 For humans, the vitamin C content, many nutrients, and fiber mean that jicama is a great food for humans to eat.
-Same as for the dogs – there’s nothing in that list that is bad for dogs.
+Same as for the dogs – nothing in that list is bad for dogs.